JuliaSchraeder/SubconsciousTiming/README.md

 ## General info
 This study is about the perception of healthy individuals of emotional stimuli presented at an unconscious level.
 On an 120Hz Screen, three drifferent timing options for unconscious presentation were elaborated (8.3ms, 16.6ms, 25ms) and compared to a conscious presentation time of 141ms.
-As stimuli, happy, neutral and sad faces taken from the FACE Database were used. [[1]](#1).
+As stimuli, happy, neutral and sad faces taken from the FACE Database were used [[1]](#1).

 ## Experimental design
 The participants completed 360 trials in 3 block where one short timing condition counterbalanced with the long timing condition appeared per block.